justinraymondpark/disk-survivor/README.md

 - PowerShell here doesn’t support the `&&` separator.
 Run commands separately instead of chaining.

+### Controller notes

+- On debug and pause overlays, A activates the focused control; use d-pad/left stick to navigate.
+- If focus seems lost, press d-pad once to re-sync selection.

 ### Maintainer quick-brief (what a future chat should know)

 - Core files: `src/game.ts` (loop, systems, UI), `src/audio.ts` (SFX/music), `src/style.css` (UI), Netlify Functions in `netlify/functions/*`.